Mespilus: Fruit

 Mespilus germanica features an unusual apple-like fruit.
 In southern Europe, the medlar fruit ripen fully and can be eaten off the tree, but in northern climates, they require bletting to eat.
-This involves ripening fruit off the tree, usually in a bowl, until soft.
+This process involves ripening fruit off the tree, usually in a bowl, until soft.
 Each fruit contains a half dozen or so hard, irregularly shaped seeds that require stratification to germinate.
 Many cultivars exist, and they are increasingly popular selections carried by perennial and edible landscaping nurseries in North America.